Fanny Hill: Plot

 The second letter begins with a rumination on the tedium of writing about sex and the difficulty of driving a middle course between vulgar language and "mincing metaphors and affected circumlocutions".
-Fanny then describes her adventures in the house of Mrs Cole, which include a group orgy, an elaborately orchestrated bogus sale of her "virginity" to a rich dupe called Mr Norbert, and a sado-masochistic session with a man involving mutual flagellation with birch-rods.
+Fanny then describes her adventures in the house of Mrs Cole, which include an orgy, an elaborately orchestrated bogus sale of her "virginity" to a rich dupe called Mr Norbert, and a sado-masochistic session with a man involving mutual flagellation with birch-rods.
 These are interspersed with narratives which do not involve Fanny directly; for instance, the three other girls in Mrs Cole's house (Emily, Louisa and Harriett) describe their own losses of virginity, and the nymphomaniac Louisa seduces the immensely endowed but imbecilic "good-natured Dick".
 Fanny also describes anal intercourse between two older boys (removed from several later editions).
 Eventually Fanny retires from prostitution and becomes the lover of a rich and worldly-wise man of 60, after coming to his aid during a fit of coughing whilst out for a morning walk.
 (The elder man is described by Fanny as a "rational pleasurist").
 This phase of Fanny's life brings about her intellectual development, and leaves her wealthy when her lover dies of a sudden cold.
 Soon after, she has a chance encounter with Charles, who has returned as a poor man to England after being shipwrecked.
 Fanny offers her fortune to Charles unconditionally, but he insists on marrying her.

 The novel's developed characters include Charles, Mrs Jones (Fanny's landlady), Mrs Cole, Will, Mr H— and Mr Norbert.
 The prose includes long sentences with many subordinate clauses.
 Its morality is conventional for the time, in that it denounces sodomy, frowns upon vice and approves of only heterosexual unions based upon mutual love.